Dog food: Hypoallergenic

 Dogs are prone to have adverse allergic reactions to food similar to human beings.
 The most common symptoms of food allergies in dogs include rashes, swelling, itchy or tender skin, and gastrointestinal upsets such as uncontrollable bowel movements and soft stools.
 Certain ingredients in dog food can elicit these allergic reactions.
-Specifically, the reactions are understood to be initiated by the protein ingredients in dog food, with sources such as beef, chicken, soy, and corn being common causes of these allergic reactions.
+Specifically, the reactions are understood to be initiated by the protein ingredients in dog food, with sources such as beef, chicken, soy, and turkey being common causes of these allergic reactions.
 A number of "novel protein" dog foods are available that claim to alleviate such allergies in dogs.

 Hypoallergenic diets for dogs with food allergies consist of either limited ingredients, novel proteins, or hydrolyzed proteins.
 Limited ingredients make it possible to identify the suspected allergens causing these allergic reactions, as well as making it easy to avoid multiple ingredients if a canine is allergic to more than one.
 In novel protein recipes, manufacturers use ingredients which are less likely to cause allergic reactions in dogs such as lamb, fish, and rice.
 Hydrolyzed proteins do not come from a novel source; they could originate from chicken or soy for example.
 Hydrolyzed proteins become novel when they are broken apart into unrecognizable versions of themselves, making them novel to allergic gastrointestinal tracts.